bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 With this you can distribute your apps over the air for your app's team members or even for those who don’t have a Bitrise account.
 You can also use it to archive your app and other build artifact files which will be available on the app's Build page for viewing and downloading.

 Here is a short recap on the different build steps per platform.
-The links point to our step by step getting started tutorials if you needed more information for each platform.
+The links under `Platform` point to our Getting started tutorials if you needed more information for each platform (for example, on code signing, packaging and deploying).

 | Platform | Build step | Deploy step |
 | --- | --- | --- |